-A delicious sweet and salty Easy Homemade Kettle Corn recipe plus tips on how to make kettle corn without burning the sugar.
+An easy sweet and salty homemade Kettle Corn recipe plus tips on how to make the best kettle corn without burning the sugar.

 - Accept that you are probably going to burn a little sugar at first.
 I know, I know, I just said we weren’t going to be burning our sugar, but the first time or two you make kettle corn with a new pot/range/type of popcorn, you’re probably going to get a burnt kernel or two until you know how everything handles heat.
 Just pick them out and move on.

 - Use more pot than you think you need.
-Using a large pot gives everything room to move so your sugar isn’t just sitting on the heat, burning.
+We already covered this above, but using a large pot gives everything room to move so your sugar isn’t just sitting on the heat, burning.
 I always use at least a 3-quart pot for 1/4-cup unpopped popcorn.

 - 2 tablespoons vegetable oil or cooking oil of your choice